jardenliu/XPS15-9560-Ventura/README_EN.md

 ### Integrated Kexts, EFI and so on Update 2020-08-04

+1. Update `Clover` to 5120;
-1. Update All `Kext Extensions` to latest version;
+2. Update All `Kext Extensions` to latest version;
-2. Improve the stability of `HDMI`, and Fix some issues about `HDMI Audio`
+3. Improve the stability of `HDMI`, and Fix some issues about `HDMI Audio`
-3. Use RTC fix to fix some boot issues;
+4. Use RTC fix to fix some boot issues;

 macOS `10.15.6` works properly in current configuration.